psvkaushik/Group50_Proj2/README.md

    Enter the details: Username and Auth token

 # Documentation
+The primary goal of this project is to simplify the tasks of developers as they collaborate on their project repositories.
+GITS3.1 streamlines their workflow, enhances efficiency, and minimizes time spent by offering essential default files in the proper structure.
+This approach allows naive users/developers to concentrate on improving their projects without the burden of repository management.

 # Task list
 - [X] Initally , the software had separate implementaion for Linux, Windows or MAC .
 Now we have made sure the commands can be executed on all platforms without any dependancies